-Over 70% of the UK land area is farmed, so it’s essential that farming plays a role in helping tackle both the climate and nature emergencies.
+Farmland covers 72% of our countryside, so it’s essential that farming plays a role in helping tackle both the climate and nature emergencies.
 Agroforestry can be part of the solution while also supporting sustainable food production.

 Credit: Tim Scrivener / WTML

 Take Stephen’s farm as an example.
 As well as protecting the soil, the trees are improving soil health and boosting the farm’s biodiversity.
 Stephen regularly sees a variety of birds including yellow wagtail, tawny owl and reed warbler.
 And in this flat fen landscape, they improve landscape character while also sequestering carbon and capturing air pollutants.

 In the uplands, the trees have a role to play in water management too.
 They protect water quality from pollutants and help to slow the flow by improving the infiltration of water into the soil.

 They provide valuable habitat on the farm and create crucial corridors for wildlife to travel through the landscape too.
 The right trees in the right place also buffer and protect irreplaceable habitats like ancient woodland, home to plants and animals not found anywhere else.